Godoy0722/ops_csv_importexport/README.md

       - Keep all versions of the same preprint in the same CSV file
       - For version 2+, you can leave most fields empty to clone from previous version
       - Only fill in the fields you want to update in newer versions

+11. **References File Issues**
+   - Error: `Invalid references file: [filename]`
+   - Solution:
+     - Verify the references file exists in the same directory as the CSV file
+     - Check file permissions (must be readable by the user running the CLI script)
+     - Ensure the filename is spelled correctly in the CSV

+   - Error: `Invalid references file extension`
+   - Solution:
+     - Ensure the references file has a .txt extension
+     - References files must be in plain text format

 #### General Troubleshooting Tips
 - Always back up your database before running imports